 Good Authors like Tim Ferris and Benny Lewis have shown me that learning languages is not necessarily as hard as it sometimes feels at school.

 So, for language learning, your personal motivation plays a huge role.
 And there are good reasons not to learn Chinese, just as Tomas points it out at Nihaositgoing.com but what can motivate you, to learn consistently?

 I do not know what your motives are, however, I want to share with you, what inspires me to learn new languages and I hope that you find your own motivation to study new languages.

 Learning foreign languages can be so much fun, if one knows how to learn!

 Reason number one: Sense of achievement

-For example, in my first few months in my “journey” to learn Chinese at home, I worked at a breakfast service in a hotel.
-Sometimes there are Chinese guests and I was hesitant to talk to them in Chinese, because I represent my Hotel…
+For example, in my first few months of my “journey” to learn Chinese at home, I worked at a breakfast service in a hotel.
+Sometimes there were Chinese guests and I was hesitant to talk to them in Chinese, because I represent my Hotel…

 But I really wanted to!

 So, when I was sure that they really spoke Chinese I said the most basic things, like “What do you want to drink?” – 你想喝什麽？ and “Where in China do you come from?” – 你在中國哪裏？